antalakas/carnd-term1-p2/writeup.md

 ###Data Set Summary & Exploration

+Initially, all imports are declared and the signames.csv file is loaded for later use

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the third code cell of the IPython notebook.